rupertbg/aws-continuously-delivered-static-site/README.md

   1. [Optional] Deploy `domain.yml` via CloudFormation to create a HostedZone for your domain.
   2. Generate a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for Github and store it in [Secrets Manager](https://aws.amazon.com/secrets-manager/).
   2. Deploy `pipeline.yml` via CloudFormation.
-  3. Go to CodePipeline to watch your site deploy itself!
+  3. Go to CodePipeline to watch your site deploy itself.
+  4. During the first Cloudfront deployment step an ACM Certificate will be created.
+Check the ACM Console during this step to validate the certificate.